Karllouise-code/Karllouise-code/README.md

 ### I'm a [Student](https://laracasts.com/@Karl%20Louise%20Rito), Sporty, and [Trailblazer!](https://trailblazer.me/id/karllouise08)

 - 👨‍🎓 Just a Student who love codes
-- 🤹‍♂ I'm currently into front-end web development
+- 🤹‍♂ I'm currently into taking SideHustles
-- 💻 I'm currently taking JavaScript 30 Day Challenge!
+- 💻 I'm currently on a training using a Laravel framework
-- ✍️ I have started writing a blog at [Hashnode](https://karllouiserito.hashnode.dev/)
-- 🎆 2021 Goals: Do things wiser
+- 🎆 2022 Goals: Be More Productive
 - ✔ Fun fact: I love to play online games and exercise

 ### Connect with me 🔗: